gbrlfaria/long_range_models/README.md

 ## Usage

-This library offers detailed documentation for every module and layer implemented.
+This library offers detailed documentation for every module implemented.
 Models are created by integrating different components (layers, backbones, and sequence model wrappers).
 See some minimal examples below.

 ### Discrete sequence data

-Consider a language model built with an LRU sequence layer and a S4 backbone:
+Consider a language model built with an LRU sequence layer and an S4 backbone:

 ```py
 import jax.random as jrandom